RPDIT/S3abbv/README.md

 The tool created to answer this formatting issue was used repeatedly throughout the project, reaffirming the power of versatile and adaptable code.

 With this being a first successful endeavor into GUI development in python, I ran into many roadblocks designing the UI via raw tkinter.
 Discovering and using tkinter-designer was incredibly useful.
-It allowed me to streamline the artistic design elements of the GUI and get simply connect my comprehensively-designed API elements.
+It allowed me to streamline the artistic design elements of the GUI and connect my comprehensively-designed API elements.

 # Usage